dcomartin/TalkAbstracts/ModularMonolith.md

 ## Abstract

-Has your system turned into into a big ball of mud that's difficult to change?
+Has your system turned into a big ball of mud that's difficult to change?
 Is it a spaghetti-code jungle of complexity and tight coupling?

 Microservices might seem like the answer with a lot of attractive benefits.
 But before you jump to